papum20/misc__notes__AllMyProgrammNotes/README.md

 *	`README.md` : folder content and meta-info (about notes structure/folder...)

 ## COMMANDS
+`.bash_aliases` : (not a real command) to copy in ~/.bash_aliases in order to use these commands more easily
+*	(at the moment) the commands are intended to only be used in the repo folder

+`cd $allMyProgrammNotes_DIR` : move to your repo folder (installed in your user dir)

+`docentry ENTRY FILE` : print ENTRY found in FILE
 `mkentry PATH` : create new entry in PATH, copying files in __template_ `mklib BASEPATH [-L SUBDIR] NAME [-d] [-f FILENAMES...]` : create BASEPATH/[lib_SUBDIR/]NAME/, containing, optionally, default and/or files.
 `mklib-list BASEPATH [-L|-l]` : create BASEPATH/libraries.md, containing list and links of libraries in subdirectories.